 To get around Semarang, a taxi is highly recommended but provided you understand the route and the directions.
 Before I leave the hostel, I ask the receptionist to translate the directions for me on the map.
 Most young professionals here can speak English.
 Bus or mini-bus can be taken too but I did not try it because I didn’t understand the mini-bus routes.

 From Semarang to Yogyakarta, there is a transport guide via bus, and a train travel transport guide is here.
 If you to choose to drive, you can reach Yogyakarta in 2 hours.

 Best time to visit

-Being located in the tropics and right smack in the middle of the equator, Semarang features a tropical rainforest climate that is influenced by tropical monsoon climate.
+Being located in the tropics and right smack in the middle of the equator, Semarang features a tropical rainforest climate that is influenced by a tropical monsoon climate.
 So that means there are only two climates, wet and wetter.
-Drier months are from June to August and the rest of the year are wetter months.
+Drier months are from June to August and the rest of the year is wetter months.

 What to pack

 In addition to what you usually pack in your backpack when heading for Southeast Asian destinations, you should not forget the following